 Compared to the Waterfall model that provides structure to the development process, Agile is autonomous.
 The dynamic nature of an Agile workflow removes authority from the project manager, making them feel a lack of control over the process.

 Costly and Time-Consuming

-Training Agile teams can be costly and time-consuming.
+Training Agile teams can be expensive and time-consuming.
 According to a report by VersionOne, insufficient training is one of the most common causes of failure in Agile management.

 Shifts in the Development Process

 Thanks to its adaptive approach, Agile makes it easier to adjust to changes and make products better suited to customer needs.
-However, incorporating constant feedback and adjusting the strategy can cause major shifts in the process which team members may be unable to adapt.
+However, incorporating constant feedback and adjusting the strategy can cause major shifts in the process, which team members may be unable to adapt to.